cnabio/cnab-spec/101-bundle-json.md

 The following fields are informational pieces of metadata designed to convey additional information about a bundle, but not to be used as identification for a bundle:

-- `description`: A short description of a bundle
+- `description`: A short description of a bundle (OPTIONAL)
-- `keywords`: A list of keywords
+- `keywords`: A list of keywords (OPTIONAL)
+- `license`: The license under which this bundle is covered.
+This SHOULD use one of the [SPDX License Identifiers](https://spdx.org/licenses/) whenever possible (OPTIONAL)
-- `maintainers`: A list of maintainers, where each maintainer MAY have the following:
+- `maintainers`: An OPTIONAL list of maintainers, where each maintainer MAY optionally have the following:
   - `name`: Maintainer name
   - `email`: Maintainer's email
   - `url`: URL to relevant maintainer information

-*TODO:* `bundle.json` probably requires a few more top-level fields, such as something about who published it, and something about the license, as well as a bundle api version.
-A decision on this is deferred until after the PoC

 ## Invocation Images